 This test measures the amount of a drug called amphetamine in your blood.
 This drug

 is a central nervous system stimulant.
-This group of drugs also includes methamphetamine,
+This group of drugs also includes methamphetamine

-by the court system and some workplaces.
+the court system and some workplaces.
 If you show symptoms of an amphetamine overdose,

-such as severe agitation and psychosis, a health care provider may order this test.
+such as severe agitation and psychosis, a healthcare provider may order this test.

-including stroke, heart disease, convulsions, and severe tooth decay.
+include stroke, heart disease, convulsions, and severe tooth decay.

 Why do I need this test?

-correct, safe dose.
+the correct, safe dose.